xtanaa001/Xiaoqi-Homepage/content/_index.md

 ---
 ## Research Interests
-My research spans various topics in [**economics and computation of networked systems**](/research), with a particular focus on applications in computer networks, cloud computing, and energy systems.
-The main theme of my research is to develop analytical techniques in online decision-making and algorithmic game theory, and apply these techniques to improve the economic and computational efficiency of networked systems in the presence of uncertainty and strategic behavior.
+My research interests span various topics in [**economics and computation of networked systems**](/research), with a particular focus on  network-based applications and services in computing, communication, and energy systems.
+The main theme of my research is to develop analytical techniques in online decision-making and algorithmic game theory/mechanism design, and apply these techniques to improve the economic and computational efficiency of networked systems in the presence of uncertainty and strategic behavior.